erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 On Jan.
 1st, my international stock allocation was 17% of my portfolio.
 As of today, 28% of my stock portfolio is allocated to international.
 I've been buying on the way up and reaping the outperformance against US stocks.
 From last September to January, I sold approximately 33% of my Microsoft position and about 25% of my Nvidia shares.
 I did this with the goal to lower my US equity/large caps exposure and secondarily lower my technology sector exposure.
 However, Nvidia and Microsoft are still my two largest current stock positions, in addition to the S&P 500 index and Tesla.
 The drawdown in Microsoft, currently -18% has hurt.
 But it hasn't hurt as much since I took profits from the $455 to $507 range.

 Additionally in my HSA, I divested part of my maxed out S&P 500 allocation.
 I then reinvested it into VTPSX mutual fund, which is the mutual fund equivalent of VXUS.
-Now my HSA is exposed to 57% S&P 500 index, 31% international FTSE Global All Cap Ex US Index which both these funds track.
+Now my HSA is exposed to 57% S&P 500 index, 31% international FTSE Global All Cap Ex US Index which both VXUS and VTPSX funds track.
 My HSA forces me to hold a minimum cash balance, so 12% in cash.

 In retrospect, my rebalancing was "selling America" and mega-caps before it became solidified as a trend.
 Lucky timing was caused by the principles of diversification abroad.
 I'm still ridiculously long mega-caps and US equities, at 71%.